SwedbankPay/developer.swedbankpay.com/checkout-v3/payment-presentations.md

 ## Google Pay&trade;

+{% include alert.html type="informative" icon="info" header="Google Pay&trade;
+in apps" body="We do not currently support launching Google Pay&trade; within an in-app solution.
+If you want to implement Google Pay&trade; in your web-view application, you will need to open it in a browser and open the Checkout from there." %}

 Google Pay&trade; enables quicker, safer checkout in apps and websites, and makes it easy for customers to pay with their phones.
 With a simple integration, you can access hundreds of millions of cards saved to Google Accounts and open